ucphhpc/migrid-user-docs/docs/sections/getting-started/signup/index.rst

 =========================

 .. note::
-   To increase security, we recommand that you use two-factor authentication for all ERDA access, and have made it compulsory for SIF access.
+   To increase security, we recommend that you use two-factor authentication for all ERDA access, and have made it compulsory for SIF access.

 With two-factor authentication, you can add an extra verification step to the login process which authenticates you.
 In addition to asking about something you know (in this case your username and password), an account protected by two-factor authentication will also request a token from an app you have either on your phone, tablet, or desktop.